wkumari/draft-wkumari-owe/README.md

 2. Introduction / Background

-   As of time of this writing it is very common for users to connect to so called "open" wireless networks, for example in coffee shops, hotels, airports and similar.
+   As of the time of this writing, it is very common for users to connect to so called "open" wireless networks, for example in coffee shops, hotels, airports and similar.
 These networks provide no encryption, which means that the user's traffic is visible to anyone nearby with packet capture software, for example, Wireshark.
 It is also trivial for an attacker to perform a Man-in-the-middle attacks as they can see all of the user's traffic.

    There are a number of solutions to this problem, such as WPA2 (Wi-Fi Protected Access II), but these require either obtaining a passphrase